-3.3.2 Process model and dynamic attributes
+355 3.3.2.
+Process model and dynamic attributes

-Based on the studies by researchers in disaster management and fire engineering about occupants' behaviors during emergency (Lindell and Perry 2011; Kuligowski 2011), we implement a five-stage process model (perception, interpretation, decision making, execution, and memorization) to update the agents' behaviors.
+Based on the studies by researchers in disaster management and fire engineering about occupants' behaviors during emergency (Lindell and Perry, 2011; Kuligowski, 2011), we implement a five-stage process model (perception - interpretation - decision-making - execution - memorization) to update the agents' behaviors.
 Each stage in the process model is implemented as an independent computational module.
-Table 2 summarizes the dynamic attributes that describe the perceived information and the states of an agent at each stage.
+Table 2 summarizes the dynamic attributes which describe the perceived information and the states of an agent at each stage.
 During the simulation, the dynamic attribute values are updated at each process stage as described below (with dynamic attributes shown in bold):

-- The Perception Module updates four attributes such as: - Emergency cues, such as smoke and alarm, that are visible or audible to the agent. - Visible floor objects, such as doors and signs, that are visible to the agent. - Visible group members that are visible to the agent. - Neighboring agents that are visible to and are located within a certain radius from the agent - The Interpretation Module maps the current knowledge of the agent into a set of internal thresholds that describe the urge and well-being of the agent. - The decision-making module invokes the decision tree modeling the behavior assigned to the agent.
-Given the agent's characteristics and the invoked decision tree, it looks up the agent's behavior and determines the longterm navigation goal, such as the familiar exit of the agent or the location of the group leader, and the intermediate navigation point given the agent's knowledge and location.
+363 ٠ The Perception Module updates four attributes: 364 • Emergency cues , such as smoke and alarm, that are visible or audible to the agent 365 • Visible floor objects, such as doors and signs, that are visible to the agent 366 • Visible group members that are visible to the agent 367 • Neighboring agents that are visible to and are located within a certain radius from the agent 368 • The Interpretation Module maps the current knowledge of the agent into a set of internal thresholds 369 which describe the urge and well-being of the agent.

+• The Decision-making Module invokes the decision tree modeling the behavior assigned to the agent.
+Given the agent's characteristics and the invoked decision tree, it looks up the agent's behavior and determines the long-term navigation goal, such as the familiar exit of the agent or the location of the group leader, and the intermediate navigation point given the agent's knowledge and location.